nanjizal/Xperimental/README.md

 ## Trilateral drawing contours with WebGL ( GL ).

 Trilateral converts drawing commands into contours built with triangles suitable for rendering vector graphics on the GPU.
-Mostly tested with Kha haxe toolkit with WebGL examples inconjunction with other trilateralXtra extension library and trilateralBazaar examples libraries.
+Mostly tested with Kha's Haxe toolkit with WebGL examples.
+Trilateral is Haxe toolkit agnostic, but additional features are to be found both in **trilateralXtra** library and in **trilateralBazaar** the examples library.

 Features:

 - Different contour rendering from basic overlapping lines, basic triangle corner to complex rounded corners.
 - Contour thickness control.
 - Simple MoveTo, LineTo, QuadTo, CurveTo.